Cranberry White Chocolate Cookies

 I like making these around the Christmas holidays and for Valentine's Day.
 They are perfect for those non-chocolate lovers and are so festive!
 Especially if you dip them halfway into some melted white chocolate bark or white chocolate chips.
 You can also drizzle the melted confection over their tops.
 So pretty and delicious!

-HINT: Baking with parchment paper makes for easy cleanup.
+HINT: Baking with parchment paper makes cleanup easy.

 Cookies on a cooling rack.